 www.startprofile.com - this Website is fantastic as it has everything in one place.
 You can search different jobs and it will not only bring up that career, but different careers linked to that job, helping you broaden your understanding of what you can do.
 This website also shows you the different qualifications you need to progress from school, to college/sixth form and whether you can access this career from completing an apprenticeship, university degree, or sometimes both.
 It also looks at Labour Market Information (LMI) to see how likely it is that you would get a job afterwards.

 www.nationalcareerservice.gov.uk - much like the above website, the national careers service supports with information on all careers and jobs.
-What I particularly like about this website is that you can complete a skills assessment.
+What we particularly like about this website is that you can complete a skills assessment.
 You will be asked a range of questions relating to careers and your skills, which will take around 5 – 10 minutes.
 This will then produce a list of careers and jobs that they believe may be suited to you.

-www.ucas.com- I have included this website as it has a dual function of supporting university applications and providing information on university degrees, but also general careers advice.
+www.ucas.com- We have included this website as it has a dual function of supporting university applications and providing information on university degrees, but also general careers advice.
 This is particularly useful if you are thinking of going to university after your college course or A Levels.

 - If you are considering an apprenticeship, you have probably already been told that you need a backup just in case you are not successful.
 This is not a negative point; it is just a realistic one.
 What attracts you to an apprenticeship?
 The money?
 The job opportunities?
 The industry training?
 Absolutely, but you are not alone, and although you may be the best candidate for the job, you may just miss out.
 It is for this reason that you need to make sure you have a college course as a backup.
 If you have been looking at an engineering apprenticeship, put in an application for engineering.
 If you have been looking at an apprenticeship in a care home, just quickly put in an application for Health and Social Care, what do you have to lose?
 If you get the apprenticeship then fantastic!
 You just have to turn down the college course.